rpoleski/MulensModel/developers_board.md

     * plot\_caustics() - check if model has > 1 lens? or just plot a point for single lens
     * plot\_data & plot\_residuals - if color is not set by the user and show\_bad is True, then X-s are plotted using different color
     * _data\_ref lacks docstring_
+    * allow rotating plots, so that source travel "exactly" from left to right
+    * when plotting residuals allow keywords to be passed for plotting 0-line
   * ModelParameters class:
     * Transform t\_E and other parameters between geocentric and heliocentric frames.
     * option to return alpha, dalpha\_dt, and ds\_dt as floats instead of astropy.quantities